 3. Lay the groundwork

 Step 3 is putting everything in place.
 There are many ways to save and accounts to choose from.
 This is where you decide which savings accounts or vehicles are best for each goal.
 It’s a good idea to make a weekly savings plan for each goal you have.
 For example, you will have a separate savings account or savings vehicle (money market account, certificate of deposit, savings bonds, etc.) for each savings goal.

 This is where you put things on autopilot.
 Set up your accounts and put automatic transfers in place.
 It’s also a good idea to set up your savings accounts outside of your main bank.
 That way, you won’t even see the balance when you log in to your checking account for other things.
-For example, if you do most of your banking with Chase or Bank of America, consider using a different bank — or a high-yield cash account, such as Tellus.

 After you “set it and forget it,” it’s okay to make adjustments as needed.
 Most importantly, if you get a raise, find a higher-paying job, or establish a side hustle, make sure you increase your savings rate.
 If you get a 10% raise, it’s good practice to boost your savings across all your weekly savings plans by 10%.

 One of the simplest and most used weekly savings plans is the 52-week savings plan — also known as the 52-week savings challenge.
 With this plan, make weekly deposits into a savings account for one year, increasing the amount by $1 each week.